sagiadinos/garlic-player/scripts/README.md

+# Usefull scripts for compiling

-put this scripts in root directory of garlic-player edit and run
+put this scripts in the  root directory of garlic-player edit env and run